trixi-framework/Trixi.jl/docs/src/adding_a_new_equation.md

 ## Summary of the code

-To sum up, here is the complete code that we used.
+To sum up, here is the complete code that we used (without the [`SummaryCallback`](@ref) since that creates a lot of unnecessary output in the doctests of this tutorial).

 ```jldoctest; output = false
 # Define new physics